kylewainwright/Cloud-Security-Network/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to specifically designated files and system logs.

-- _**Filebeat:** Captures data from specified log files (such as Apache) and generates and organizes the files to send to Logstash and/or Elasticsearch.
+**- _Filebeat:** Captures data from specified log files (such as Apache) and generates and organizes the files to send to Logstash and/or Elasticsearch.
-- _**Metricbeat:** Collects and organizes metrics such as CPU usage, disk usage, and RAM
+**- _Metricbeat:** Collects and organizes metrics such as CPU usage, disk usage, and RAM

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.